How's Your Score?

-Raise your FICO score to buy a house in Austin with John Horton Realty as your agent - 512-834-1600
+Raise your FICO score to buy a house in Austin with John Horton Realty as your real estate professional - 512-834-1600

-A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people traditionally having a score of 650.
-With the change in the economy, however, some people have seen their score lowered as a result of unemployment, delinquent credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the pieces in deciding your FICO score are:
+A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people traditionally having a score of 600.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+A low score is just that and often means you can't get credit.
+Some of the factors in deciding your FICO score include:

 • Credit Inquiries — Do you have too many open accounts?

-When you pull your credit report, you'll find that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
+In reviewing your credit history, you'll see that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-Because of this, you have three scores, one for each bureau.
+You have a credit score with all of the bureaus.

-Lenders want to make sure that allowing you a loan isn't a risk for them.
-Your credit score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-You can get approved for a mortgage with a lower score, but the interest accrued over the life of the loan could be more than double the amount of someone having a better FICO score.
+Lenders want to ensure that allowing you a loan is a safe move.
+Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
+You'll need a score of at least 700 to get a satisfactory interest rate.
+You can get approved for a loan with a lower score, but the interest accrued in the long run could be more than double that of an individual having a better credit score.

-Staying on top of your FICO score is the first step in owning a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of credit scores.
+Call us at 512-834-1600 and we can help you get on the right track to the home of your dreams.

-There are ways to boost your score.
+There are methods to improve your score.
 Improving your FICO score takes time.
-It can be rare to make a significant change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
+It can be rare to make a significant change in your FICO score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
 Here are some ways you can improve your credit score:

-Raise your FICO score to buy a house in Austin with John Horton Realty as your real estate agent - 512-834-1600
+Raise your FICO score to buy a home in Austin with John Horton Realty as your real estate agent - 512-834-1600

-• Pay on time.
-Delinquent payments instantly drop your credit score.
-It's where people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to prove that you're able to make payments to a lender.
+• Keep up with payments.
+How often you're late with payments greatly affects your credit score.
+It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're able to make payments to a lender.

 • Correct your credit report.
-If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you find mistakes on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-• Even out your debt.
-At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have the majority of your debt transferred to one card.
+• Spread your debt around.
+At first, this doesn't seem like a good idea.
+But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have the majority of your debt taking up the balance a single card.

-Knowing the ways you can build up your FICO score, you can move toward becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
 With the help of John Horton Realty, the loan application process can be a stress-free experience so you, too, can become a homeowner.

 Looking to Buy?